 The strategy these out of nowhere bloggers use to supercharge their blogs’ expansion is blogger outreach.

 While you may not have heard this term before, the idea behind blogger outreach is actually quite simple:

-Instead of sharing your content on social media (and hoping an influencer notices it), you put your content directly in front of the movers and shakers in your niche.
+When you first start a blog, instead of sharing your content on social media (and hoping an influencer notices it), you put your content directly in front of the movers and shakers in your niche.

 “Wait, do you mean randomly emailing bloggers to let them know I exist?”

 Not exactly.
 It requires a little more planning than that.